 “We’ve got enough drugs, an epidemic of drugs that’s floating through our society right now.
 And law enforcement’s got to deal with all the consequences of it,” said Dayton.

 Another reason the proposal faces an uphill battle for legalization is the fact that Minnesota isn’t very progressive when it comes to vices like alcohol and tobacco.
+Whereas in other states you can learn about growing marijuana and put this knowledge into practice, states like Minnesota are still lagging behind somewhat.
 Considering the state still doesn’t allow alcohol sales on Sundays and it has a very large tobacco tax, it seems unlikely that they’ll jump at the first chance to legalize marijuana.

 Public polling offers some more insights into the hurdles the proposal will face.
 Although 60 percent of Americans support the legalization of recreational marijuana, the most recent state poll from 2014 found that 63 percent of Minnesota were against legalizing the drug.

 That’s not to say legalization of marijuana doesn’t have benefits or that the proposal may not be approved in the future.
+Since there are already a number of marijuana legal states, it would seem highly probable that marijuana will become legal in all states at some point.
 A look at Colorado shows just how profitable legalization could be.
 Colorado topped $1 billion in legal marijuana sales in 2016, which not only took that money out of the hands of drug lords, but it also provided the state with more than $150 million in tax revenue in the first 10 months of the year.